phan-t/cas-socialabs/_posts/2019-05-23-module2-yaml-inputs.md

 description: 'Working with Inputs and Publishing to Service Broker'
 ---

-### Lab Objective - Learn how to utilise "User Inputs" in the yaml syntax then publish blueprints to Service Broker
+### Lab Objective - Learn how to utilise "Inputs" in your yaml.
+### We will thenthen publish blueprints to Service Broker

 #### Inputs
 Within Cloud Assembly Inputs can be used and stored as variables to be used at a later time within your yaml.
 For example, you can add a username to a linux server.
 You would then call this variable using cloud-init to parse the username to /etc/passwd on the linux host you deploy.